FabioGrosso/homepage/index.md

 # Daoce Wang 王道策

-**Address**: 2355 S Worthington Ln, Bloomington, IN 47401
 **Email**: [daocwang@iu.edu](mailto:daocwang@iu.edu)
 **Phone**: 352‑871‑4124

 ## Biography
-I am a 5th-year Ph.D. student at Indiana University, Bloomington, and I expect to graduate in spring 2025.
-I received a bachelor's degree in Computer Science from the University of Electronic Science and Technology of China (UESTC) in 2018, and a master's degree in Computer Science from the University of Florida in 2020.
-I completed summer research internships at Los Alamos National Laboratory in 2021, 2022, 2023, and 2024.
+I am a 5th-year Ph.D. student at Indiana University, Bloomington, expect to graduate in May 2025.
+I received a bachelor's degree in Computer Science from the University of Electronic Science and Technology of China in 2018, and a master's degree in Computer Science from the University of Florida in 2020.
+I did summer research intern at Los Alamos National Laboratory in 2021, 2022, 2023, and 2024.
 My Ph.D. research focuses on designing efficient data reduction approaches for extreme-scale scientific simulations on high-performance computing (HPC) systems.
-My research interests also include scientific data visualization, machine learning-based lossy compression, and fault tolerance.
+---
+## Research Interests
+* High-Performance Computing,
+* Scientific Data Compression
+* Scientific Visualization,
+* Machine Learning
+* Fault Tolerance

 ## Education

 - **Ph.D.
 Candidate** in Computer Engineering
   Indiana University, Bloomington, IN (2022 - 2025)
   *Advisors*: Dr. Fengguang Song and Dr. Dingwen Tao
-  Dissertation Proposal Defense: August 2024
-  Anticipated Graduation: May 2025

 - **Ph.D.
 Candidate** in Computer Science
   Washington State University, Pullman, WA (2020 - 2022)